You can use this books order form to produce a filled-out form that you can print and mail to us with your payment.

-The ANTS meetings, held biennially since 1994, are the premier international forum for new research in computational number theory.
-They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, arithmetic algebraic geometry, finite fields, and cryptography.
+The Algorithmic Number Theory Symposium (ANTS), held biennially since 1994, is the premier international forum for research in computational number theory.
+ANTS is devoted to algorithmic aspects of number theory, including elementary, algebraic, and analytic number theory, the geometry of numbers, arithmetic algebraic geometry, the theory of finite fields, and cryptography.

 The GTM series is intended for research monographs, refereed conference proceedings, and similar collections.
-They are published at the University of Warwick (UK) under the imprint Geometry & Topology Publications.
 Each volume can be read freely online, while printed copies are available for purchase.